 - weight loss

-Uniquely, Strattera may also cause erectile dysfunction and thoughts of suicide, especially in children in teens.
+Uniquely, Strattera may also cause erectile dysfunction and thoughts of suicide, especially in children and teens.
 Vyvanse may also cause difficulty breathing.

-Many people can use either Strattera or Vyvanse.
-However, some people have other conditions that could be affected if they use one or either of these drugs.
+Many people can use Strattera or Vyvanse.
+However, some people have other conditions that could be affected if they use one of these drugs.

-You may be at increased risk of side effects from Strattera if you have high blood pressure, liver disease, or a history of depression.
+You may be at increased risk of side effects from Strattera if you have:

 The following conditions may also increase your risk of side effects from either drug: